yueyue4359/social-media-voiceover/README.md

 # social-media-voiceover
-Generate voiceover for your social media videos using AI
+Generate super realistic voiceover for any social media content using f5-tts

-You need to add your voice named: `ref_audio.wav` in the file and provide the `ref_text` I have also provided some existing style
+You need to add your voice named: `ref_audio.wav` in the file and provide the `ref_text`

-Please see the F5-TTS [repository](https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/infer) for more details about inference
+For more details about inference please read the F5-TTS [repository](https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/infer)

 ## Installation